 Unity is best applied to create consistency in design.

 Let’s say we want to decide on our brand colors for a new project.
-Rather than choosing random colors, we might want to use an analogous color scheme which will provide a sense of consistency and unity in the final design.
+Rather than choosing random colors, we might want to use an analogous color scheme that will provide a sense of consistency and unity in the final design.

 Using dramatically different visual elements can be a bit jarring to the viewers.
 They might get confused about what the design is trying to convey.